FinweLtd/orion360-sdk-basic-hello-android/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/12032146/18173579/c98d8706-7072-11e6-8d7c-5c9aecf39abf.png)

-Acquiring Orion360 SDK License File
+Acquiring Orion360 SDK license file
 -----------------------------------

 As Orion360 SDK is a commercial product, it requires a license file to work.
 In order to get a license file for your own app, you need to buy the SDK.
 Your license file will be locked to the package name you have selected for your app.
 To apply the license file, in the Android Studio's Project view, create a directory 'assets' under the 'app' root, and download and copy the license file there.
 Notice that the license file is signed and you cannot change it in any way or it won't work.